AdobeDocs/experience-platform.ja-JP/help/landing/get-started.md

 source-git-commit: b5503440aec5afd48cafdfa765fd3521f6ea4c68
 workflow-type: tm+mt
 source-wordcount: '61'
-ht-degree: 8%
+ht-degree: 32%

 ---

-# Adobe Experience Platform使用の手引き
+# Adobe Experience Platform はじめに

-このビデオでは、解決するビジネス上の課題の概要を簡単に説明 [!DNL Experience Platform] し、概要を説明します。 このドキュメントを補完するための複数のビデオチュートリアルが用意されて [!DNL Platform] います。 使い始めるのに役立つその他のビデオにつ [!DNL Platform]いては、「Platformの [概要](https://docs.adobe.com/content/help/en/platform-learn/tutorials/intro-to-platform/overview.html)」ビデオシリーズを参照してください。
+This video provides a quick introduction to [!DNL Experience Platform] and outlines the business challenges it solves.
+There are multiple video tutorials available to supplement the [!DNL Platform] documentation.
+For additional videos that will help you get started using [!DNL Platform], see the [Introduction to Platform video series](https://docs.adobe.com/content/help/en/platform-learn/tutorials/intro-to-platform/overview.html).

 >[!VIDEO](https://video.tv.adobe.com/v/32797?quality=12&learn=on)